arthurbdiniz/Hangman-Game/README.md

 # hangman-game

-Created in c by Arthur Diniz.
+Created in C by Arthur Diniz.